Laboratory for Teaching Practices (TePlab)

 Focus

-TePlab is focused on the study and development of teaching practices in formal and non-formal educative settings.
-Its research addresses the practice of teaching in formal education (from preschool to higher education) as well as facilitating learning in non-formal contexts.
-It is aimed at opening-up the black box of what teachers/facilitators do – both in the preparation and in the actual performance of education activities – and what are the consequences thereof for students’/participants´ learning.
-As a laboratory, TePlab engages in empirical research as well as in co-creative collaboration with teachers.
-The later is done with the help of Lesson Design Workshops, which is further explained under “Research projects”.
+TePlab is focused on the study and development of teaching practices.
+Its research addresses the practice of teaching in formal education (from preschool to higher education), as well as facilitating learning in non-formal contexts.
+The ambition is to open up the black box of what teachers/facilitators do in planning and performing education activities, and its consequences for students’/participants’ learning.

-TePlab mainly conducts subject didactic research as well as research on teaching practices in relation to often complex and controversial societal issues such as sustainable development, health, ‘socio-scientific issues’, etc. We also do research focusing on facilitation and learning in sustainability transitions and on co-production processes where teachers together with didactic researchers and content experts develop lesson plans and teaching materials.
+The empirical studies are mainly focused on subject didactical research as well as research on teaching practices in relation to often complex and controversial societal questions such as sustainable development, health, ‘socio-scientific issues’, etc. We also do research on facilitating learning in sustainability transitions and on co-production processes where teachers together with didactical researchers and content experts develop lesson plans and teaching materials.
+We pay attention to multiple dimensions of formal and non-formal education (epistemological, political, ethical, practical, aesthetic and existential) and investigate teaching practices in relation to qualification, socialisation and person formation.

 History

-TePlab grew out of SMED (Studies of Meaning-making in Educational Discourses), an internationally established research environment in the field of didactics, led by professor Leif Östman.
+TePlab grew out of SMED (Studies of Meaning-making in Educational Discourses), an internationally established research environment in the field of didactics, led by Professor Leif Östman.
 The research environment was established in 2003 as a collaboration between researchers at Uppsala University and Örebro University.
 The members of SMED Uppsala were researchers, postgraduates and doctoral students in the discipline of didactics, although collaborations did take place with researchers in other disciplines (e.g. sociology, psychology, philosophy and political science) at Uppsala University and other universities in Sweden and abroad.
 SMED developed a Pragmatist didactic research, taking inspiration from mainly William James and John Dewey, but also from the work of Wittgenstein, post-structuralism and socio-cultural perspective on learning.

 Group members